-2.3.4 Little Bow River from Town of High River to MD Boundary

-The Little Bow River morphology is somewhat simpler in relation to flooding behavior than the various planform and channel characteristics of the Highwood River through the study area.
-As discussed in Section 2.3.3, the Little Bow River morphology, including channel planform and valley, were likely initially developed due to flow emanating from the Highwood River watershed.
-The headwater channels appear to be similar to high-water channels of the Highwood River; however, the Little Bow River headwater channels do not return flow back to the river but instead divert water south.
+2.3.4 Little Bow River from Town of High River to the Twin Valley Reservoir valley, were likely initially developed due to flow emanating from the Highwood River watershed.
+The headwater channels appear to be similar to high-water channels of the Highwood River within Foothills; however, the Little Bow River headwater channels do not return flow back to the river but instead divert water south.